Jihaad Campbell: Professional career

 Campbell was selected by the Philadelphia Eagles with the 31st overall pick in the first round of the 2025 NFL draft.
 For the Eagles to select Campbell, they traded with the Kansas City Chiefs the 32nd pick (that the Chiefs used on Josh Simmons) and the 164th pick (that the Pittsburgh Steelers used on Yahya Black).
+He played in all 17 games (including 10 starts) for Philadelphia during his rookie campaign, recording one interception, three pass deflections, one forced fumble, one fumble recovery, and 80 combined tackles.
+It was later announced that Campbell had played through a shoulder injury which required surgery after the season.